The Kid (1921 film): Reception

-The reviewer for The New York Times had more of a mixed reception of the film writing, "Charlie Chaplin is himself again - at his best, in some ways better than his previous best, and also, it is to be regretted, at his worst, only not with so much of his worst as has spoiled some of his earlier pictures."
-The reviewer praises the plot, the comedy, the characters, and the "balance of sadness" with Chaplin being "more of a comedian than a clown," but writes that "the blemish on The Kid is the same that has marred many of Chaplin's other pictures - vulgarity, or coarseness.
-There is only a little of it in the present work, just two scenes that will be found particularly offensive by some.
-They are funny.
-That cannot be denied.
-One laughs at them, but many try not to, and are provoked with themselves and Chaplin for their laughing.
-This is not good.
-The laugh that offends good taste doesn't win.
-And these scenes would never be missed from The Kid.
-It has plenty of unadulterated fun to go far and long without them.
-Why can't Chaplin leave out such stuff?
-Why don't the exhibitors delete it?"
+The reviewer for The New York Times gave more of a mixed reception to the film, writing: "Charlie Chaplin is himself again - at his best, in some ways better than his previous best, and also, it is to be regretted, at his worst, only not with so much of his worst as has spoiled some of his earlier pictures."
+The reviewer praises the plot, the comedy, the characters, and the "balance of sadness" with Chaplin being "more of a comedian than a clown", but lamented elements of "vulgarity, or coarseness".

 Legacy

-Chaplin biographer Jeffrey Vance writes of the legacy of Chaplin's The Kid: "The Kid remains an important contribution to the art of film, not only because of Chaplin’s innovative use of dramatic sequences within a feature-length comedy, but also because of the revelations The Kid provides about its creator.
-Undoubtedly, when Chaplin penned the preface to The Kid, “A picture with a smile--and perhaps, a tear,” he had his own artistic credo—and life—in mind."
+Chaplin biographer Jeffrey Vance writes of the legacy of Chaplin's The Kid: "The Kid remains an important contribution to the art of film, not only because of Chaplin's innovative use of dramatic sequences within a feature-length comedy, but also because of the revelations The Kid provides about its creator.
+Undoubtedly, when Chaplin penned the preface to The Kid, "A picture with a smile—and perhaps, a tear", he had his own artistic credo—and life—in mind."
 Mary Pickford said of the film, "The Kid is one of the finest examples of the screen language, depending upon its actions rather than upon subtitles".

 In December 2011, The Kid was chosen to be preserved in the Library of Congress' National Film Registry.
 The registry stated that the film is "an artful melding of touching drama, social commentary and inventive comedy" and praised Chaplin's ability to "sustain his artistry beyond the length of his usual short subjects and could deftly elicit a variety of emotions from his audiences by skillfully blending slapstick and pathos."

+In 2016, the Dallas Chamber Symphony commissioned an original film score for The Kid from composer Craig Safan.
+The score premiered during a concert screening on February 21, 2017 at Moody Performance Hall with Richard McKay conducting.

+In May 2017, it was announced that an animated science-fiction adaptation of The Kid was in the works at French animation studio Superprod Animation, with Big Beach and Luxembourg-based production company Bidibul Productions producing, and FilmNation Entertainment to distribute it internationally.

 As of January 2021, The Kid has earned a 100% rating on Rotten Tomatoes, based on 50 reviews, with a weighted average of 8.6/10.
-The website’s critical consensus says: “Charles Chaplin' irascible Tramp is given able support from Jackie Coogan as The Kid in this slapstick masterpiece, balancing the guffaws with moments of disarming poignancy”.
+The website's critical consensus says: "Charles Chaplin's irascible Tramp is given able support from Jackie Coogan as The Kid in this slapstick masterpiece, balancing the guffaws with moments of disarming poignancy".